andresG2/Prelim_Capstone/README.md

-# Prelim_Capstone
-Instrusion detection with ML/AI

 ### Capstone

+Intrusion Detection on a host computer with ML/AI detection

 Author: Andres Garcia